Your safety is directly connected to how well people are watching over the safety of their community near you.

 If a community can't help stop crime in real time most of the charges are being dropped and the offenders are walking away without their 'business' being impacted the majority of the time.

 So the best consolation victims learn to ask for is to find out who the thief is days later.
 If the best the public can hope for is ‘Who did this?’ the stolen items are long gone.
-In the 7 Steps to residential property safety guide I wrote in more detail why finding out who did it is generally a complete waste of time, with the exception it kind of feels like something was done.
+In the Crime Blocker I show in more detail why finding out who did it is generally a complete waste of time, with the exception it kind of feels like something was done.

 We didn’t create the image below.
 Someone else took the time to put this message on one of our social media accounts simply because thieves drove into this town.
 How many hurt people are behind a City getting it’s own meme created for them?